 We’ve come to a point where we, as a society, need to look at pictures and profiles in order to get a better idea of what someone is like.
 That profile photo you have on Seeking that you didn’t think twice about before uploading?
 You might want to rethink it now.
 Your photo is the first thing people notice, so make it a good one.
 Make it stand out!
 Need a little help?
 Don’t worry.
 That’s why we’re here.

 YOUR PICTURES SAY A LOT ABOUT YOU

-One thing you should consider when putting up or taking photos for your profile is the lighting.
-There is nothing more appealing than having the natural light hit the best parts of your physique.
-A well-lit picture is so much more pleasing than a dim, blurry mirror shot that people would find hard to make out.
-The hue is also one thing to consider since a semi-sultry shot would look tons better with a hint of red undertones while an outdoor shot would look the most appealing with the natural greens of the landscape.
-Don’t restrict yourself either with the thought of shooting under bright fluorescent lighting.
-Natural light whether in beams, rays, or sinking sunset make for a beautiful, breath-taking kind of aesthetic.
+One thing you should consider when taking photos for your profile is the lighting.
+There is nothing more appealing than that perfect natural-light glow.
+A well-lit picture is so much more pleasing than a dim, blurry mirror shot that most find hard to make out.
+The hue is also another thing to consider since a semi-sultry shot could look much better with a hint of red undertones, while an outdoor shot would look the most appealing with the natural greens of the landscape.
+Natural light whether in beams, rays, or just the glow of pink sunset can always make for a gorgeous aesthetic.